opendocsg/slw-judgments-backfill/2015_SGHC_135/report.md

 _Evidenc e_ – _Proof of evidenc e_ – _Onus of proof_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 74 of 2015 was allowed by the Court of Appeal on 5 January 2016.
-See [2015] SGCA 71.]
+See <span class="citation">[2015] SGCA 71</span>.]

 21 May 2015 Judgment reserved.